Important Safety Information you should know about CIMZIA® (certolizumab pegol)

 - have tuberculosis (TB), or have been in close contact with someone with TB

-- were born in, lived in, or traveled to countries where there is more risk of getting TB.
+- were born in, live, have lived, or traveled to certain countries where there is more risk for getting TB.
 Ask your healthcare provider if you are not sure.

 - have or have had hepatitis B

 - use the medicine Kineret® (anakinra), Orencia® (abatacept), Rituxan® (rituximab), or Tysabri® (natalizumab)